homink/kaldi_notes/review_train_mono.md

 </Topology>
 ```

-Here is summary information about **tree**.
+Here is summary information about **tree** and **final.mdl**.
 ```
 ../../../src/bin/tree-info exp/mono0a/tree
-../../../src/bin/tree-info exp/mono0a/tree
 num-pdfs 132
 context-width 1
 central-position 0

+../../../src/gmmbin/gmm-info exp/mono0a/final.mdl
+number of phones 351
+number of pdfs 132
+number of transition-ids 2286
+number of transition-states 1083 feature dimension 39 number of gaussians 976
 ```